 Your investment in your HVAC system is not a matter to be taken lightly.
 HVAC System Replacement cost have gone up significantly due to equipment cost.
-You need trustworthy advice when it comes to HVAC and Gas furnace equipment replacement.
-Some basic knowledge on how your HVAC works and interacts with your home's specific construction, site location, and layout, will help you make a better informed decision about selecting an HVAC contractor in order to perform a partial or complete HVAC system replacement.
+Trustworthy advice is needed when it comes to HVAC and Gas furnace equipment replacement.
+Some basic knowledge of how your HVAC works and interacts with your home's specific construction, site location, and layout will help you make a better informed decision about selecting an HVAC contractor to perform a partial or complete HVAC system replacement.

 Having the right "size" of unit is more important than selecting a particular "brand" of equipment.
 The most common mistake people make is replacing the old HVAC unit with the same size unit without performing an updated load calculation.
 It is possible for the old unit to be over-sized; however, even if the old unit was sized correctly, it may currently be over-sized.
 Additional home improvements such as insulation, new windows/doors, or weather stripping will reduce the size of HVAC equipment needed to cool your home.
 A load calculation must be performed on your home to determine the correct size before a new unit is purchased and installed.
 Heating units can be over-sized with no adverse impact, but A/C equipment should be sized within 10% of the required load calculation.
 An under-sized air conditioner usually will not cause problems other than struggling to cool the home completely on very hot days.
 However, homes with over-sized A/C units will not totally cool a home on 100-degree days and can experience the following issues:

 - Poor Comfort - An over-sized air conditioner will not run long enough to distribute the air evenly, leaving hot and cold spots